criticalmaps/criticalmaps-ios/README.md

 ## Contribute

-- Please report bugs with GitHub [issues](https://github.com/CriticalMaps/criticalmaps-ios/issues).
+- Please report bugs or feature requests with GitHub [issues](https://github.com/CriticalMaps/criticalmaps-ios/issues).
 - If you can code please check the build & contribute guide below.
 - If you have some coins left you can help to finance the project on [Open Collective](https://opencollective.com/criticalmaps).